opensafely/documentation/docs/dataset-apc.md

 **Collected information** Admission and discharge dates; admission and discharge locations; reason for admission; diagnoses; treatments; discharge destination.

-Diagnoses and procedures are coded using ICD-10.
+Diagnoses are coded using ICD-10.
+Procedures are coded in OPCS-4

 ## More information